-The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America, or GAAP, and the applicable rules and regulations of the Securities and Exchange Commission, or (the SEC, for interim reporting.
+The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with generally accepted accounting principles in the United States of America, or GAAP, and the applicable rules and regulations of the Securities and Exchange Commission, or the SEC, for interim reporting.
 Certain information and note disclosures included in our annual financial statements prepared in accordance with GAAP have been condensed or omitted pursuant to such rules and regulations.
-The condensed consolidated balance sheet as of December 31, 2020 has been derived from our audited consolidated financial statements, which are included in the prospectus dated June 8, 2021, as filed with the SEC pursuant to Rule 424(b) under the Securities Act of 1933, or the Prospectus.
-The accompanying condensed consolidated financial statements should be read in conjunction with our consolidated financial statements and notes thereto included in the Prospectus.
+The condensed consolidated balance sheet as of December 31, 2021 has been derived from our audited consolidated financial statements, which are included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2021, which was filed with the SEC on March 11, 2022.
+The accompanying condensed consolidated financial statements should be read in conjunction with our consolidated financial statements and notes thereto included in the Annual Report on Form 10-K.

-The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries.
+The accompanying unaudited condensed consolidated financial statements include the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany balances and transactions have been eliminated in consolidation.
-In the opinion of management, the accompanying condensed consolidated financial statements reflect all adjustments of a normal recurring nature considered necessary for a fair presentation of the Company's consolidated financial position, results of operations, comprehensive loss, and cash flows for the interim periods presented.
-The interim results for the three and six months ended June 30, 2021 are not necessarily indicative of the results that may be expected for the year ending December 31, 2021, or for any other future annual or interim period.
+In the opinion of management, the accompanying condensed consolidated financial statements reflect all adjustments of a normal, recurring nature considered necessary for a fair presentation of the Company's consolidated financial position, results of operations, comprehensive loss, and cash flows for the interim periods presented.
+The interim results for the three months ended March 31, 2022 are not necessarily indicative of the results that may be expected for the year ending December 31, 2022, or for any other future annual or interim period.